XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/subscription-methods/subscribe.md

 * `transactions_proposed` - Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
 Not all proposed transactions appear before validation.
     **Note:** [Even some transactions that don't succeed are included](transaction-results.html) in validated ledgers, because they take the anti-spam transaction fee.
 * `validations` - Sends a message whenever the server receives a validation message, regardless of if the server trusts the validator.
 (An individual `rippled` declares a ledger validated when the server receives validation messages from at least a quorum of trusted validators.)
+* `consensus` - Sends a message whenever the server changes phase in the consensus cycle (open, establish, accepted, and so forth)
 * `peer_status` - **(Admin only)** Information about connected peer `rippled` servers, especially with regards to the consensus process.

 Each member of the `books` array, if provided, is an object with the following fields: